alejandro-soto-franco/alejandro-soto-franco.github.io/index.md

 # Intro

 Hello!
-I'm **Alejandro Soto Franco**, a mathematician with an interest in differential geometry, symmetry-breaking transformations, and reinforcement learning models.
-I am currently employed as a research assistant in Daniel Beller's theoretical soft condensed-matter physics lab at Johns Hopkins University.
+I'm **Alejandro Soto Franco**, a biomedical engineer with substantial interest in boundary problems, liquid crystals theory, and computational approaches to biological nonlinear dynamics.

 Feel free to explore my projects below or [get in touch](#contact).